CarmineToriello95/absence_manager_app/README.md

-# 🚀 Crewmeister coding challenge - Frontend (Flutter)
+# 🚀 Absence Manager App concept

 The checkmarked requirements have been satisfied: